havarpan/neoprechac/README.md

   - async when `pattern length % number of jugglers = 0`
   - sync in the remaining cases:
     - under construction
-    - the case with four jugglers & period two implemented
+    - no link displayed if case not implemented
-    - otherwise no link displayed (yet).
+    - currently broken link in many cases with many zero-throws.

 Thanks to Miika Toukola for help!